LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing_ITER.rst

  - PFR region
  - First wall

-The figures will show what are are selected for the plots and a rectangle showing which is the starting element
+The following figures show what is selected for the plots and the green rectangles are showing the starting element.

 .. figure:: divgeo_ITER_28.png
    :align: center